sapienfrom2000s/Qualyy/README.md

 1. Faraday paralell requests can be used to reduce processing time
 2. Error handling for quota exhaustion
 3. Send meaningful popups to user regarding api calls in the background
-4. Run rubocop through the project
+4. go through some of the suggestions made by rubocop
 5. Tests are flaky
-6. Improve Album model association
+6. ~~Improve Album model association~~
 7. Class which processes background job is messy.
 Better organisation required.
+8. Move keywords and nonkeywords a part of frontend in filters.